raphaelfjesus/i18n-js/README.md

   availables: [],

   // Languages to be used if a translation is not found.
 Default value: []
-  fallbacks: [ 'en-GB', { pt-BR: pt-PT } ],
+  fallbacks: {
+    'ca': 'es-ES', // use Spanish translations if Catalan translations are missing 'de': [ 'en-US', 'en-GB' ] // use English translations if Deutsch translations are missing },

   // Sets the language preferred by application (immutable), in the absence of a locale the value of this option is used.
 Default value: 'en-US'
   preferred: 'en-US',

-  // Current language, typically set automatically from the user's preferences logged in the application or from HTTP requests.
-Default value: undefined
-  locale: 'en-US',

   // Delimiter used for translations namespaced.
 Default value: '.'
   objectDelimiter: '.',

+  // An function(translatedText, interpolationParameters) for custom interpolation.
+Default value: undefined
+  interpolator: undefined,

   // Loader of the translation files, returning an object with the syntax { locale: { translationId: 'translation'} }
   load: function(locale, preferred, fallbacks, urlTemplate) {